Kidz (song): Music video

 The official music video for "Kidz" was directed by Mat Whitecross and Eran Creevy, and filmed in Bulgaria in February 2011.
-In the video, Take That appear as conquering heroes from different ages of war.
 The music video premiered through the official Take That iTunes App at 8 am on 27 February 2011.

+The video begins with a kid watching the 1956 propaganda cartoon Destination Earth, later fading out with Take That appear as conquering heroes from different ages of war.

-The video begins with images of television and warfare before switching to Jason Orange viewing the events on Earth from inside a spaceship which is named 'Progress'.
+Images of warfare on television switches to Jason Orange viewing the events on Earth from inside a spaceship which is named 'Progress'.
 Mark Owen begins to sing which is beamed live across the world whilst armed forces mass waiting for their arrival as Gary Barlow begins the descent into Earth's atmosphere as the captain of the ship.
 The spaceship is revealed to be shaped as the TT logo as it lands, sending a container down to the ground which opens to reveal Take That inside it.
 The members then walk towards the military forces in front of them as a child breaks through the line and takes a photograph of them to which they pose.
 They then return to the spaceship and leave Earth as the world dances behind them.

 There are two edits of the video, one of them begins with like seems to be some breaking news of Russian television before it switches to the beginning of the video, showing the band while a tag saying "1 hour 37 minutes earlier" appears.
 Then the video is the same, except from the end in which some voices can be heard.
 The other version starts with a kid watching television and then the band appears, without the tag and in the end there are no voices.

 Chart performance

 The song debuted at number thirty-one on the UK Singles Chart a week before its official release, climbing a total of 168 places from #199 the previous week.
 The song then climbed to #28 the week after.
 It fell two spots on its fifth week to #30 The song spent 8 weeks in the UK Singles Chart.

 The song entered the Danish singles chart at number 15 before peaking at #12 where it stayed for 4 weeks.
 The song entered the German charts one release of the album and peaked at #20 becoming their 17th single to enter the German top 40 where it stayed for 6 weeks.

 Following the performance of the single on the Echo Awards the single also charted in the South Korean chart as well as peaking at #58 in Austria and #27 in Belgium.
 The song also peaked at #8 in Hungary where it remained in the top 40 for 12 weeks.